GSA/resources.data.gov/pages/_resources/inventory-data-gov-guide.md

   ![orgs](../../assets/media/66859352-1b42c800-ef59-11e9-87ec-eac09c65aba2.jpg)

-  When you click on the “Organizations” tab, you’ll go to the main Organizations page that lists all the Organizations in inventory.data.gov.
+  When you click on the “Organizations” tab, you’ll go to the main page that lists all the Organizations in inventory.data.gov.
 To find your Organization, you can search for it in the search bar on the page.
 When you click on your Organization, all the datasets for the Organization will be displayed.